Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 ## Transactional Data

 This is the day to day data that gets generated through transactions.Common scenarios here are
+> Note:Sizing limit may vary or increase with time.

 ### 1) OLTP